 When were SWAROVSKI CREATED DIAMONDS introduced into the market?

 We premiered our laboratory-created diamonds in 2016, after decades of considered in-depth technological innovation.
-Although the very first laboratory-grown diamond was created in the 1950s, however it took many decades refining the techniques and conditions to ensure that we offered a top-of-the-range stone of incomparable quality and unrivalled brilliance.
+Although the very first laboratory-grown diamond was created in the 1950s, however it took many decades refining the techniques and conditions to ensure that we offered a top-of-the-range lab-created diamond of incomparable quality and unrivalled brilliance.

 Are SWAROVSKI CREATED DIAMONDS 100% diamonds?

 Yes, they are.
 The only difference is SWAROVSKI CREATED DIAMONDS are grown in a laboratory.

 SWAROVSKI CREATED DIAMONDS are molecularly indistinguishable from mined diamonds.
 Possessing identical physical, chemical, and optical attributes, they are created by utilizing the same heat and pressure necessary to form mined diamonds.

 The process utilizes carbon atoms – also used to form mined diamonds – nurturing them into a raw diamond under conditions that perfectly emulate the natural environment.
 Once the stones are grown, they are further crafted by our Master Cutters, in precisely the same manner as mined diamonds are cut and finished, transforming them into objects of exquisite beauty.